ConaGo/Quizflip/README.md

 However, using NextJS ties the webapp to the inflexible routing solution provided.
 To still be able to reap all the benefits of an SPA the App bypasses NextJS routing system on certain parts.
 This approach is taken from [Colin McDonnell](https://github.com/colinhacks) and described in this [blogpost](https://colinhacks.com/essays/building-a-spa-with-nextjs)

-# required env variables with examples
+# required env variables

 - API_URL=http://localhost:3070
 - SIGNUP_ROUTE=auth/signup
 - LOGIN_ROUTE=auth/login

-# starting the Webapp
+# starting the webapp

 `nx run webapp:serve`

-## Starting the mobile app
+# Starting the mobile app

 `nx run-android rnapp`